eth-cscs/stackinator/docs/recipes.md

 !!! note
     The script does not have to be bash - it can be in any scripting language, such as Python or Perl, that is available on the target system.

+## Pre install configuration

+Similarly to the post-install hook, if a `pre-install` script is provided in the recipe, it will be run during the build process:

+* directly after the initial test that Spack has been installed correctly;
+* directly before the build cache is configured, or the first compiler environment is concretised.

+The pre-install script is copied, tempalted and executed similarly to the post-install hook (see above).

 ## Meta-Data